-: A capture mode is a preset configuration that defines how the camera captures images.
-When you change the capture mode, it can affect many other settings, such as view areas and privacy masks.
-Mounting position The orientation of the image can change depending on how you mount the camera.
+Capture mode : A capture mode is a preset configuration that defi change the capture mode, it can affect many other settings, such as view areas and privacy masks.
+Mounting position : The orientation of the image can change depending on how you mount the camera.
 Power line frequency: To minimize image flicker, select the frequency your region uses.
 The American regions usually use 60 Hz.
 The rest of the world mostly uses 50 Hz.
 If you're not sure of your region's power line frequency, check with the local authorities.